 What are unauthorised lenders?

-- Avoid cold calls, spam emails & text messages
+2. Avoid cold calls, spam emails and texts

-Be wary of application fees and if a firm asks for the first month's repayment before paying out your loan, do not pay it.
-The vast majority of legitimate, authorised firms will not ask for any fees or repayments before you get your loan
+If a firm asks for the first month's repayment before paying out your loan, do not pay it.
+Most authorised firms will not ask for any repayments before you get your loan.

 4. Always use a trusted website to find suitable lenders

 Check out Choose Wisely’s listing on the FCA register by clicking here.
 Choose Wisely will only allow authorised lenders on our site.
 If you want a list of lenders to compare, a good place to start would be the Choose Wisely Eligibility Checker.

 How to report an unauthorised lender If you feel a lender may be unauthorised or you’ve been victimised by a loan shark, contact the below:

 Mark joined Choose Wisely in 2015.
 He continues to work in close contact with the providers, brokers and journalists operating in the world of consumer credit.